Crime and Corruption Commission

 If your complaint was investigated but there wasn't enough evidence to prove misconduct, nothing will happen.

-How does the CMC investigate and keep an eye on organised crime?
+How does the CCC investigate and keep an eye on organised crime?

-The CMC also helps to prevent major crime and misconduct by:
+The CCC also helps to prevent major crime and misconduct by:

 - analysing the results of investigations

 - analysing the systems used in public organisations

 - reporting on ways to prevent major crime and misconduct

 - making recommendations based on the findings to the public sector.

 What if I am called as a witness by the CCC?

 The CCC has the power to conduct ‘coercive hearings’.
 This means that if you are called to a CCC hearing as a witness, it is an offence to refuse to:

 - produce documents or other materials when requested